harveysanders/mailpit-website/content/docs/install/sendmail.md

 weight: 5
 ---

 Mailpit requires messages to be delivered via SMTP.
-Emails can come directly from and email client (eg: Thunderbird), or via a mail transfer agent (MTA) such as `sendmail` (which is commonly used with applications such as PHP).
+Emails can come directly from an email client (eg: Thunderbird), or via a mail transfer agent (MTA) such as `sendmail` (which is commonly used with applications such as PHP).
 Mailpit has its own implementation of sendmail for convenience (by default delivering to `localhost:1025` instead of `localhost:25`), however you can theoretically use any existing sendmail client, provided it allows you to set the delivery host & port.

 {{< tip "warning" >}}
 Please note that Mailpit's implementation of sendmail is not intended to deliver email to other SMTP servers, only Mailpit.
 It may work, but is not recommended.